BetonQuest/BetonQuest/docs/Documentation/Schedules.md

 icon: octicons/clock-16
 ---
 # Schedules
-Schedules allow you to run some events periodically at specific times.
+Schedules allow you to run events periodically at specific times.

 ## Static Events
 When running events from a schedule it is unclear how events should behave:
 Should an event be run once for each player on the server?
 For events like `setblock` this would mean that the event is executed 20 times if 20 players are online.

 This problem is solved by dividing all events into two categories:

-1. **Static events** are not tied to a specific player, meaning they could be run independent.
+1. **Static events** are not tied to a specific player, meaning they can be run independent.
    `setblock` for example always changes the same block, no matter for who it was called.
    When run by a schedule a static event will fire exactly once.